 Applications are open!
 Please fill out the form if you’re interested in applying.

 To prepare, the application will ask you for information about yourself, your creative practice, and ideas for your workshop.
 At this time, we do not expect you to provide us with an extensive lesson plan (unless that’s your style), but it should be detailed enough to give us an understanding of its intentions if you are chosen for the resident.

 The applications are due by February 28.
 Those in by early February will receive priority for the Spring Residency position.

 So finances are not an obstacle, we do not charge to apply for the residency.
 That said, a great deal of time and care will go into the selection process, and we want our residents to get all they can out of the program.
 If you are able to contribute, we recommend adding $5 or $10 into the Tip Jar, but any amount is welcome.
 All funds will go toward the residency program.

-Decisions for the Spring Residency will be announced in February; Decisions for the Fall Residency will be determined by May.
+Decisions for the Spring Residency will be announced early March; Decisions for the Fall Residency will be determined by May.